Yassperx/dotfiles/README.md

 $ cd dotfiles
 ```

-then use GNU stow to create symlinks
+Then create symlinks by :

 ```
-$ stow .
+$ ln -s
 ```